-- The circulatory system.

-- Where and how to check the pulse.

-- The symptoms of ailments regarding circulation.

-- The lymphatic system
+- The circulatory system. - Where and how to check the pulse. - The symptoms of ailments regarding circulation. - The lymphatic system - Obtaining information regarding the blood constituents. - Obtaining information about anaemia. - Ascertaining the reason, symptoms and treatment of anaemia. - Obtaining information regarding blood pressure.

-- The structure and function of the circulatory system - Illnesses related to circulation and their symptoms. - The relationship between lymphatic and circulatory system.
+- The structure and function of the circulatory system - Illnesses related to circulation and their symptoms. - The relationship between lymphatic and circulatory system. - The different constituents of blood. - The meaning of anaemia. - The importance of the function of white blood corpuscles. - The role of platelets in the control of blood flow.